- What is a backdoor?

 - How dangerous is a backdoor attack?

-- The history of backdoor attacks
+- A brief history of backdoor attacks

 - Types of backdoor attack